jeanpehk/minic/README.md

 ## Goals

 This compiler was written for a university compiler construction course and as a learning experiment.
-The compiler is written in a fairly straightforward way, and can be of use to someone trying to write a compiler using the modern Haskell LLVM bindings.
+The compiler is written in a fairly straightforward way and can be of use to someone trying to write a compiler using the modern Haskell LLVM bindings.

 ## Features

 Current features of the compiler include:

-* Functions definitions
+* Functions (no forward declarations)
-* Function calls
 * Parameters, return statements
 * Recursion
-* Main function with command line arguments
+* Command line arguments for main function
-* If else statements
+* If Else statements
 * While statements
 * Line (//) and block (/\*\*/) comments
 * Globals